 On this page are some stories and evaluations of work the Trust has undertaken in recent years.
 If they are summaries, the full version is available from the office.

-Many of the organisations we support are happy to share information about their projects and what they've learned.
+Many of the organisations we support are happy to share information about their projects and what they’ve learned.
 Some of these will be formal evaluations, while others are informal documents that share learning experiences.
+See the evaluations of projects we have funded for these.

 Evaluating advocacy work